SoulAuctioneer/phoenix-vapi/docs/SHURLAND_TO_DO.md

 * Clean up mic ports on #3.

 TOMORROW:
+* Conversation first part of audio is being cut off, looks like amp is disabled initially for a moment.
+Started happening after the attempted pitch refactor.
 * Upgrade Tom's pea (software instructions at bottom).
 * Make conversation voice sound childish.
 Maybe just do call/response from wakword+intent only.
 * Add squeal effects etc to squealing activity.